natsuneko-laboratory/constraint-by-humanoid/README.md

 ### Install via NPM

 Please add the following section to the top of the package manifest file (`Packages/manifest.json`).
-If the package manifest file already has a `scopedRegistry` section, it will bee added there.
+If the package manifest file already has a `scopedRegistries` section, it will be added there.

 ```json
 {